 Let’s Get Started!

 You must be wondering why Christmas in Russia is celebrated on 7 January; the answer lies in an old calendar.
-Most of the Western world uses the Gorgian Calendar.
-But the Russian Orthodox Church still relies on the old Julian Calendar.
-The Julian Calendar runs 13 days behind the Georgian one.
+Most of the Western world uses the Gregorian Calendar.
+But the Russian Orthodox Church continues to use the Julian calendar for many religious observances, including Christmas.
+The Julian Calendar runs 13 days behind the Gregorian Calendar.

-Because of this time gap, December 25 of the Julian Calendar falls on 7 January of the standard calendar.
+Because of this time gap, 25 December on the Julian calendar corresponds to 7 January on the Gregorian calendar.
 This date is not a modern twist.
 It is a deeply rooted religious tradition that has survived for centuries.

 Fun Christmas Traditions in Russia